Metabolic Renewal Review | Is "Hormone Type" Pseudoscience?

 A search for “women + exercise” (which searches the database for published medical papers containing both terms) provides 65,289 results.

-Both of the above statements have since been removed from the brand's website, potentially because our article (which ranks very well in Google search and reaches many people) clearly disproved both claims.
+Both of the above statements have since been removed from the brand's website, since our article called them out as unscientific.

 Illuminate Labs Ceylon Cinnamon Extract is our standardized Ceylon cinnamon supplement which is third-party tested to ensure purity and potency.